exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

     - `ESLBaseElement.create` shortcut to create current custom element

 ### Structural changes:
-  - Move attribute decorators to the `esl-utils`
+  - Attribute decorators moved to the `esl-utils`
   - All ESL modules migrated to `ESLEventListener`s
   - Event names now defined on a prototype level

 ### BREAKING CHANGES
-  - `$$fire` no longer add 'esl:' prefix to the fired events
+  - `$$fire` no longer adds 'esl:' prefix to the fired events

 ---